karishka1222/Chat-app-Pet-project-on-Flutter/README.md

 ## Project Description

-This mini-application was created according to [tutorial](https://www.youtube.com/watch?v=k7gM7OIZf0Y&t=4227s ) to upgrade skills on Flutter.
+This mini-application was created according to [tutorial](https://www.youtube.com/watch?v=k7gM7OIZf0Y&t=4227s ) to improve skills on Flutter.

 The Chat app has been implemented, where you can create an account for a new user or log in to an existing account.
 After registration, you can start a dialogue with any user.